February is Gallbladder Cancer and Bile Duct Cancer Awareness Month

 Join with the AACR to find better ways to prevent and treat gallbladder cancer and bile duct cancer.

-Symptoms of both gallbladder and bile duct cancer include yellowing of the skin and/or the whites of the eyes (jaundice), abdominal pain, and fever.
-In addition, gallbladder cancer symptoms include nausea and vomiting, bloating, and lumps in the abdomen.
+Symptoms of both gallbladder and bile duct cancer include yellowing of the skin and/or the whites of the eyes (jaundice), abdominal pain, fever, and nausea and vomiting.
+Other symptoms of bile duct cancer include dark urine, clay colored stool, itchy skin, and weight loss.

 for more information

-Please see our page on gallbladder and bile duct cancer, which includes detailed information on treatment of this form of cancer.
+Please see our pages on gallbladder cancer and extrahepatic bile duct cancer, which include detailed information on treatment for these forms of cancer.